CHILD CARE FOOD PROGRAM

 Access to nourishing food is crucial for children to survive and thrive.
 When growth and development are at stake, food stability and consistency are essential.
 Each day, we strive toward a future with fewer hungry kids.
 Here, that future starts today.

 In-home daycare providers who participate in our Child and Adult Care Food Program (CACFP) will be reimbursed for meals and snacks for each child they care for.
-The program reimburses daycare facilities in Pierce, King, Kitsap, and Thurston counties for two meals and one snack per day (or two snacks and one meal) for children up to 13 years old.
+The program reimburses daycare facilities in Pierce, South King, Kitsap, Thurston, Mason, Lewis, Grays Harbor and Pacific Counties. for two meals and one snack per day (or two snacks and one meal) for children up to 13 years old.
 Raising the next generation comes with its own unique challenges; The CACFP exists to ease the burden for parents, guardians and caregivers alike.

 The CACFP also reimburses meals served to kids in afterschool programs, children living in emergency shelters and adults over 60 or with disabilities enrolled in daycare facilities.